ni/nimi-python/docs/niscope/class.rst

         Specifies, in seconds, the low runt threshold time.

         This property sets the lower bound on the duration of runt pulses that may trigger the oscilloscope.
-The :py:data:`niscope.Session.runt_time_condition` property determines how the oscilloscope triggers in relation to the runt time limits.
+The :py:attr:`niscope.Session.runt_time_condition` property determines how the oscilloscope triggers in relation to the runt time limits.

         The following table lists the characteristics of this property.